Whether you own a business or run a passion project, having a website is a must.

 The key features you ought to include are product descriptions, pricing plans, testimonials, and contact details.
 Think carefully about what else customers might want to know.

-eCommerce sites’ primary function is to allow online transactions for customers to buy your products and services.
+An eCommerce website is kitted out to allow online transactions for customers to buy your products and services.

 Having similar business models to brick-and-mortar stores, this type of website allows people to conduct the entire purchase process online.